NeTO:Neural Reconstruction of Transparent Objects with Self-Occlusion Aware Refraction-Tracing: Experiments

 \subsection{Ablation study and discussions.}

-\textbf{Ablation study.} To better validate the effects of the self-occlusion checking strategy and the optimization terms, we conduct the ablation studies, full method, method without self-occlusion checking, method without Eikonal loss term, and method without refraction loss term.
-The quantitative evaluation is shown in Table~\ref{table:a} and the qualitative evaluation is presented in Figure~\ref{Ablation}.
+\textbf{Ablation study.} To better validate the effects of the self-occlusion checking strategy and the optimization terms, we conduct the ablation studies on the full method, method without self-occlusion checking, method without Eikonal loss term, and method without refraction loss term.
+The quantitative evaluation is shown in Table~\ref{table:a}, and the qualitative evaluation is presented in Figure~\ref{Ablation}.
 The experiments demonstrate that $\mathcal{L}_{Eikonal}$ plays the most important role, which encourages the SDF field to be continuous and smooth.
-The reconstruction will become incomplete and distorted without the Eikonal loss term.
 Without the refraction loss term, although our method can still reconstruct the rough shape relying on the silhouette information, the reconstruction becomes worse with larger errors.
 Thanks to our proposed self-occlusion checking strategy, the quality of the self-occluded parts is improved with fewer errors, like the legs of the Pig model.

+Furthermore, to better demonstrate the effectiveness of the self-occlusion checking strategy, we visualize the reconstruction error maps and the object surfaces affected by all self-occluded rays in Figure~\ref{figure:tiger_hand} (a self-occluded ray has multiple refractions on object surfaces, and thus a few rays will cause more affected surfaces), where the geometries are improved with self-occlusion check, especially on the affected regions.

-\textbf{Different rendering techniques.} Both surface rendering~\cite{niemeyer2020differentiable} and volume rendering~\cite{wang2021neus} are used in neural rendering based reconstruction.
+\textbf{Different rendering techniques.} Both surface rendering~\cite{niemeyer2020differentiable} and volume rendering~\cite{wang2021neus} are used in neural rendering-based reconstruction.
 Through experiments, we find that optimization using volume rendering is more robust and stable than using surface rendering.
 As shown in Figure~\ref{rendering}, the reconstructed model using surface rendering is over-smoothing and lacks detailed geometries, while the reconstruction model using volume rendering achieves much better quality with rich details.